SanketSarmalkar/Stree_Kavach/README.md

 - Guardians receive alerts and notifications during emergencies.

 # ⚠️ How It Works:
-- Upon triggering an emergency alert within the app, our dedicated Telegram bot instantly posts an alert message in a public telegram channel called <a link='https://t.me/stree_kavach_alerts'>StreeKavach</a>.
+- Upon triggering an emergency alert within the app, our dedicated Telegram bot instantly posts an alert message in a public telegram channel called [StreeKavach](https://t.me/stree_kavach_alerts).
 - The broadcasted message contains crucial details about the situation, ensuring a rapid response and support for the individual in distress.

 # 📢 Spread the Word:
-- Invite friends, family, and communities to join <a link='https://t.me/stree_kavach_alerts'>StreeKavach</a> channel to bolster our efforts in making safety and security a priority for everyone.
+- Invite friends, family, and communities to join [StreeKavach](https://t.me/stree_kavach_alerts) channel to bolster our efforts in making safety and security a priority for everyone.

 # Installation and Setup